MicrosoftDocs/power-platform/power-platform/admin/control-environment-creation.md

 - Dynamics 365 admins
 - Power Platform admins

+## Control environment creation in the Power Platform admin center

-To restrict environment creation and management to admins, follow these steps:
+To restrict environment creation and management to admins from the Power Platform admin center, follow these steps:

 1. Sign in to the Microsoft Power Platform admin center at [https://admin.powerplatform.microsoft.com](https://admin.powerplatform.microsoft.com), and select **Settings** on the left navigation pane.
 1. From the **Tenant settings** list, select from the following environment type creation settings: